We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 HIV is a virus that damages the immune system.
-The immune system helps the body fight off infections.
-Untreated HIV infects and kills CD4 cells, which are a type of immune cell called T cells.
-Over time, as HIV kills more CD4 cells, the body is more likely to get various types of infections and cancers.
+Untreated HIV affects and kills CD4 cells, which are a type of immune cell called T cell.

 HIV is transmitted through bodily fluids that include:

 - vaginal and rectal fluids

 - breast milk

 The virus isn’t transferred in air or water, or through casual contact.

 Because HIV inserts itself into the DNA of cells, it’s a lifelong condition and currently there’s no drug that eliminates HIV from the body, although many scientists are working to find one.